Arya-LL/Arya-LL.github.io/src/content/blog/Spotify Playlist Manager Overview.md

 description: I decided maintaining a few spotify playlists was too much effort so I learned a low-level programming language to create a neural network playlist creator and organizer.
 layout:
 ---
-I decided maintaining a few spotify playlists was too much effort so I learned a low-level programming language to create a neural network playlist creator and organizer.
-I am still implementing the project, so this is a technical and non-technical high-level overview of the project.
+This project is my attempt at creating a tool that creates the auto-generated playlists of my dreams, with an added bonus of being a playlist maintainer.
+Once set up, a user can just add songs to their liked songs and my playlist manager will auto-sort those songs into the correct playlist.
+I am still implementing the project, so this post is simply both a technical and non-technical high-level overview of the project.
 Posts on the fine grained details will follow.
 The source code for this project is available [here!](https://www.github.com/Arya-LL/Spotify-Playlists)

 ## Table of Contents